patrickpatrickpatrick/patrickpages/content/blog/apr24.md

 date: 2024-04-30
 ---

 Busy month so smaller round-up!
 Listened to fewer tracks, had less time to work on the site.
-Trying to also be stricter on schedule so I can actually get something out on time next month (lol).
+Trying to also be stricter on schedule so I can actually get something out on time next month (lol)

 ## What I've Been Listening To